cmu-crafting-software/in-class-2022/feb-15-pandas/exercises.md

 fourth = third.drop('continent', axis = 1)
 fourth.to_csv('result.csv')
 ```

+Writes the all-countries CSV to result.csv, keeping only countries in the Americas (except Puerto Rico) and removing the continent column

 3.
 a) Do the second and third lines below produce the same output?
 b) Based on this, what rule governs what is included (or not) in numerical slices and named slices in Pandas?